Eadie Law focuses on handling cases involving residents’ falls (broken bones/brain bleeds) in nursing homes.

 Failure to meet these standards can support liability for fall injuries in nursing homes.

-Do I have a case against the nursing home after a fall injury or death?
-You may if the facility failed to assess risk, ignored care-plan interventions, or provided inadequate supervision or equipment, and that failure caused harm.
+You may have a case against the nursing home after a fall injury if the facility failed to assess risk, ignored care-plan interventions, provided inadequate supervision or equipment, or allowed an unsafe environment, and that failure caused harm.
 Federal rules require preventing avoidable accidents (42 CFR §483.25), while ORC §3721.13 protects resident safety and dignity.

 When you ask, “Do I have a case against the nursing home after a fall injury or death?” consider these indicators: